-Q: Do I need to be on a wireless network to attend a Video Chat visit?
+Q: Do I need to be on a wireless network to attend an eCare video visit?

 A: We recommend using a strong Wi-Fi internet connection for best-quality video streaming and communication with your physician/provider.
-If you do not have access to a strong Wi-Fi signal, you may use cellular data to participate in a Video Chat visit.
+If you do not have access to a strong Wi-Fi signal, you may use cellular data to participate in an eCare visit.

 Please note: Cellular data rate charges from your carrier may apply if you are using cellular data.

-Q: Where should I have a video visit?
+Q: Where should I conduct my eCare video visit?

-A: We recommend joining a Video Chat session from a quiet, private, well-lit location.
+A: We recommend joining an eCare video session from a quiet, private, well-lit location.
 Try to be sure there is no background noise to interfere with your conversation and plenty of lighting for your doctor to see you.

-Q: What should I have near me during my Video Chat visit?
+Q: What should I have near me during my eCare video visit?

-A: Your current medications list, a list of questions, a pen, and any notes you would typically take to the doctor.
+A: Please have your current medications list, a list of questions, a pen, and any notes you would typically take to the doctor ready for the visit.

-Q: Who can help me with a Video Chat visit?
+Q: Who can help me troubleshoot logging on to an eCare video visit?